emily-tirrell/RoSenCoLab/README.md

 To view the website locally:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine/device.
 2. Open `index.html` in your preferred web browser.

 For development, you can use live-server extensions or tools to preview changes in real time.